XylonFu/VisMind/README.md

 VisMind is a multi-agent data synthesis framework designed for the mid-training phase of Vision-Language Models (VLMs).

-To address the limitations of conventional stateless generation, VisMind introduces a stateful, interactive paradigm.
-It transforms static visual instruction data into multi-turn reasoning trajectories that encapsulate step-by-step logical derivations, bidirectional peer critique, and supervised self-correction.
+Addressing the limitations of conventional stateless synthesis, VisMind introduces a stateful, interactive paradigm.
+It transforms static visual instruction seeds into complex, multi-turn reasoning trajectories characterized by iterative problem-solving, bidirectional peer critique, and supervised intervention.

-## ⚙️ System Architecture
+## ⚙️ Core Mechanism

-Built on [LangGraph](https://github.com/langchain-ai/langgraph), the framework orchestrates a controlled Markovian interaction among three specialized agents:
+Built on [LangGraph](https://github.com/langchain-ai/langgraph), the framework orchestrates a multi-turn Markovian interaction among three specialized agents:
-* **Student Alpha & Beta (Peer Agents):** Engage in multi-turn collaborative problem-solving.
-They propose hypotheses, challenge each other's logic, and actively explore alternative reasoning paths.
+* **Peer-reasoning Students ($\alpha$ and $\beta$):** Engage in bidirectional critique.
+They iteratively generate reasoning steps, explore alternative paths, and validate or challenge each other's logic to enforce autonomous revisions.
-* **Teacher Agent:** Possesses privileged access to the Ground-Truth solution.
-When invoked, it evaluates the students' reasoning and provides constructive hints and corrective feedback without directly revealing the final answer.
+* **Ground-truth-aware Teacher ($\tau$):** Possesses privileged access to the ground-truth solution.
+When invoked, it evaluates the students' accumulated dialogue history and provides constructive hints and corrective feedback without directly revealing the final answer.

 ## 📂 Repository Structure